-In August, Delaware Governor John Carney signed legislation that grant’s the state’s nurse practitioners full practice authority (FPA).
-In doing so, Delaware became the 24th state (in addition to the District of Columbia and two U.S. territories) to adopt FPA legislation — and not a moment too soon.
+In August 2021, Delaware Governor John Carney signed legislation that grants the state’s nurse practitioners full practice authority (FPA), making Delaware the 24th state to adopt FPA legislation — and not a moment too soon.

 A good percentage of the predicted and worsening physician shortage lies in primary care – with AAMC’s data suggesting it could reach just over 55,000.
 In specialties, the numbers are even higher – with a predicted potential shortfall of specialty physicians of nearly 87,000.